pub struct ZwpLinuxDmabufFeedbackV1 { /* private fields */ }Expand description

 a preference tranche has been sent

-This event splits tranche_target_device and tranche_formats events in preference tranches.
+This event splits tranche_target_device and tranche_formats events into preference tranches.
 It is sent after a set of tranche_target_device and tranche_formats events; it represents the end of a tranche.
 The next tranche will have a lower preference.

-sourcepub fn tranche_target_device(&self, device: Vec<u8>)
+Sourcepub fn tranche_target_device(&self, device: Vec<u8>)

 pub fn tranche_target_device(&self, device: Vec<u8>)